-On Disclosure and Publication in relation to Requests by LEA and other Third Parties:
+On Disclosure and Publication in relation to Requests by LEA and other Third Parties other than Trademark and Copyright Owners:

-Should there be uniform minimum standards for accredited P/P providers to apply in determining when to Disclose or Publish, or in verifying a requestor’s identity?
+Although the WG reached preliminary agreement in respect of a proposed Disclosure Framework for handling requests from intellectual property rights-holders (i.e., trademark and copyright), it has not developed a similar framework or template that would apply to other requestors, such as LEA or anti-abuse and consumer protection groups.
+The WG is aware that certain concerns, such as the need for confidentiality in relation to an ongoing LEA investigation, may mean that different considerations would apply to any minimum requirements that might be developed for such a framework.
+It therefore seeks community input on this general topic, as well as on the following specific questions:

 Should it be mandatory for accredited P/P providers to comply with express requests from LEA in the provider’s jurisdiction not to notify a customer?

-Should there be mandatory Publication for certain types of activity e.g. malware/viruses or violation of terms of service relating to illegal activity?
+Should there be mandatory Publication for certain types of activity e.g., malware/viruses or violation of terms of service relating to illegal activity?

 What (if any) should the remedies be for unwarranted Publication?

-Should it be mandatory for accredited P/P providers to comply with express requests for Disclosure for the purpose of sending cease and desist letters or notices of formal legal proceedings against the customer?
-Should customer notification in such cases be mandatory?

-In addition, the WG is considering the following language for requests by intellectual property rights owners or their representatives:

-Provider to notify customer when it receives a Disclosure request relating to an “IP complaint stated with great specificity, including the identity of the IP rights holder and complainant, the right(s) involved, and the nature of the infringing activity”.

-There should be a period (of X number of days?) for the customer to take action in response to the notification.
-This may take the form of a direct response to the requestor, a request to cancel its domain name registration, file with a court or other actions.

-Provider [may] [shall] proceed to Disclose if customer does not take responsive action within the specified time frame (but how would provider know that customer has done so?
-Perhaps require that customer acknowledge receipt of the notification and its intention to take action?)

-Any such Disclosure should be subject to reasonable limitations on the use of such Disclosed information.

-On the Consequences of Termination of a Customer’s P/P Service:

-Are the WG’s minimum recommendations in Category F regarding mandatory provisions to be included in a provider’s terms of service sufficient to facilitate protection of P/P customers in the event of Publication of a customer’s details in WHOIS as a result of termination of P/P service to that customer (including where this was due to the customer’s breach of the terms of service)?
+Should a similar framework and/or considerations apply to requests made by third parties other than LEA and intellectual property rights-holders?

-1.3.3 Summary of topics on which there is no consensus within the WG
+1.3.3 Specific topics on which there is currently no consensus within the WG

-Although the WG agreed that the mere fact that a domain name is registered by a commercial entity or by anyone conducting commercial activity should not preclude the use of P/P services, there was disagreement over whether domain names that are actively used for commercial transactions (e.g. the sale or exchange of goods or services) should be prohibited from using P/P services.
+Although the WG agreed that the mere fact that a domain name is registered by a commercial entity or by anyone conducting commercial activity should not preclude the use of P/P services, there was disagreement over whether domain names that are actively used for commercial transactions (e.g., the sale or exchange of goods or services) should be prohibited from using P/P services.
 While most WG members did not believe such a prohibition is necessary or practical, some members believed that registrants of such domain names should not be able to use or continue using proxy or privacy services.
 These members noted that businesses in the “offline world” are often required to register with relevant authorities as well as disclose details about their identities and locations.
 They expressed the view that it is both necessary and practical to distinguish between domains used for a commercial purpose (irrespective of whether the registrant is actually registered as a commercial entity anywhere) and those domains (which may be operated by commercial entity) that are used for a non-commercial purpose.